Why I Stopped Intermittent Fasting

 My Experience with Intermittent Fasting

 When I first heard of intermittent fasting, I was very intrigued.
-Some health experts claimed it was especially helpful and healing for people with autoimmune diseases.
+Some health experts claimed it was beneficial and healing for people with autoimmune diseases.

 I really wanted to try it, but the thought of not eating for 14-18 hours straight sounded awful!

 But in 2019, I hit a wall on my healing journey.
 I had dabbled in eating paleo for years.
-Actually, for many years, even prior to getting my diagnosis because I wasn’t getting any help from doctors, and I was desperate to feel better.
+Actually, for many years, even before getting my diagnosis, I wasn’t getting any help from doctors, and I was desperate to feel better.

 I felt so much better eating paleo, but eventually, I noticed some of my symptoms were beginning to resurface, and I wasn’t feeling as good as I had when I first started implementing a paleo diet.